Congressional Naming Commission Report

 Confederacy-Affiliated Assets

-The Commission identified a number of Confederacy-affiliated assets that require renaming, relocating, modification or removal that include: Hardee Place, Beauregard Place, Lee Barracks, Lee Housing Area, Lee Area Child Development Center, Lee Road, Lee Gate, portrait of Robert E. Lee in Confederate uniform, Reconciliation Plaza, Honor Plaza monument, historical triptych at the entrance of Bartlett Hall.
+The Commission identified a number of Confederacy-affiliated assets that required renaming, relocating, modification or removal, including: Hardee Place, Beauregard Place, Lee Barracks, Lee Housing Area, Lee Area Child Development Center, Lee Road, Lee Gate, portrait of Robert E. Lee in Confederate uniform, Reconciliation Plaza, Honor Plaza monument, historical triptych at the entrance of Bartlett Hall.

 Congressional Naming Commission FAQs